petevdp/JobFind/design.md

   salary
   source

-problem * the api will look for keywords in the snippet to potentially determine location.
-This means sorting by the provided location properties won't help us sort the entries.

 I'm going to rely entirely on the api doing the sorting and just provide a bunch of search functionality based on it.
 This means no incremental searching unfortunately, but I could get a list of locations/keywords and use that potentially for autocompletion